ELGAS Knowledge Hub

 Using a non water efficient showerhead can increase water usage significantly, between 12 – 22 litres per minute.

-In the above example, if all four people take their showers in the morning, you would only need a gas hot water cylinder (gas hot water tank) with a 224-litre first-hour capacity, regardless of how many take showers at exactly the same time (assuming no other gas hot water devices are running at the same time).
+In the above example, if all four people take their showers in the morning, you would only need a gas hot water cylinder (gas water heater tank) with a 224-litre first-hour capacity, regardless of how many take showers at exactly the same time (assuming no other gas hot water devices are running at the same time).

 Off Peak Electric Issues